coryodaniel/dm-property-manager/README.markdown

+Compatible w/ DM >= 0.9.11

 DM PropertyManager is useful when you have similar models with identical properties/relationships between the two.

 Whenever a model manages another model it also gets a few factory methods:
  * new_*model_name* : creates an unsaved instance